Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Primary-Backup Replication Protocol V.S Local-Write Protocol
 We must choose one replication protocol for replication consistency.
 The pros of primary-backup protocol are:
 1. Easier to implement and guarantee sequential consistency
+2. Save the network bandwidth to move object we want to update

 The cons of primary-backup protocol are:
 1. Primary perform all updates and may become bottleneck